 Through the process, I learned something I try to be very honest about with the wives I counsel today.

 Is virtual infidelity a ground for divorce?
 Yes.
 But does virtual infidelity have to be the end of your marriage?
 No, God can save your marriage while you are being safe and protecting your family.
-Click To Tweet
+Share on XIt takes two willing people to reconcile a broken marriage.

 Biblical Grounds for Divorce